 - 1 to 2 tbsp heavy cream

-- Whisk together almond flour, erythritol, baking powder, baking soda, cinnamon, ginger, salt and cloves in a large bowl.
+Whisk together almond flour, Swerve, baking powder, baking soda, cinnamon, ginger, salt and cloves in a large bowl.

 - Add egg, butter, cream, molasses, and vanilla, and stir until dough comes together.